edagonis/rage/README.md

 * :boom: Full server side rendering (SEO friendly)
 * :sparkles: Server & client page routing
-* :zap: GraphQL queries renders on server and are used on client as cached-first
+* :zap: GraphQL queries that renders on server are cached to be used on client
 * :lipstick: :wrench: Initial styles/Webpack configs: React Babel + SASS + Normalize.css
 * :rocket: :whale: Dockerfile (and configs for https://zeit.co/now) prepared for deploy